JulietaSargsyan/Chess-Online-Stockfish/README.md

 # ♟️ Chess Online

-A modern **online chess game** built with **React** and powered by the **Stockfish engine**.
+A modern **online chess game** built with **React** and powered by the WebAssembly port of the **Stockfish engine**.
 Play against a smart AI with customizable difficulty levels, undo your last move, or get helpful hints when you're stuck!

 [Play Online](https://chess-online-tan.vercel.app/)